PVD, Sputtered & Evaporated Metals

 - Tantalum (Ta)

 - Zirconium Oxide (ZrO2)

-While these metals make up most of SVM’s metal film deposition, we have 27 years of experience working with different vendors to provide the deposition of nearly 60 different metals for a range of applications.
+While these metals make up most common of SVM’s metal film deposition, we have 29 years of experience working with different vendors to provide the deposition of nearly 80 different metals and alloys for a range of applications.
 Please contact us if you don’t see the film your project requires.
 We also have the ability to stack nearly any of these films, and create custom sputter compounds (i.e. WSi, TiNi, SiCr, CuNi, AlSiCu, NiCr, etc.)

 Aluminum has traditionally been the most common metal for interconnects, although copper has recently taken over due to its thermal capabilities and superior resistance to electromigration, or the unwanted movement of electrons.
 Copper naturally has a low resistivity and is the among the most conductive metals, which also make it an ideal material for IC fabrication.

 For wafer metallization, there are two categories of ways to deposit material, either physical deposition or chemical deposition.
 The device specifications, budget and time constraints must all be considered when deciding which method to use.